rajatguptakgp/image_enhancement_techniques/README.md

 - This work makes use of [Dense-Haze](https://arxiv.org/abs/1904.02904) dataset for the purpose of Image Dehazing.

 ## Data Preprocessing
 The data in original forms are extremely high resolution images.
-Due to lack of computing resources, the images have been down-sized to 256 pixels.
+Due to lack of computing resources, for training purposes, the images have been down-sized to 256 pixels.

 ### For Image Denoising
-- Use the `denoising_make_data.py` script to process the images and convert them to a numPy array (.npy) file.
+- Use the `denoising_make_data.py` script to process images and convert them to a numPy array (.npy) file.

 ### For Image Dehazing
-- Use the `dehazing_make_data.py` script to process the images and convert them to a numPy array (.npy) file.
+- Use the `dehazing_make_data.py` script to process images and convert them to a numPy array (.npy) file.

 ## References
 * [Denoising Autoencoder](https://github.com/GunhoChoi/Kind-PyTorch-Tutorial/blob/master/07_Denoising_Autoencoder/Denoising_Autoencoder.ipynb)